dickdavis/dick-codes/_posts/2024-11-12-evaluation-of-shape-up.md

 The purpose of the pitch is to present a good potential bet.
 It is essentially a presentation; it can be in document or slide format.
 It consists of a problem, appetite, solution, rabbit holes, and no-gos.

-**Problem**

-- The problem definition should consist of a single specific story illustrating why the status quo does not work.
+**Problem**: The problem definition should consist of a single specific story illustrating why the status quo does not work.

-**Appetite**

-- Include the appetite in the pitch to avoid unproductive conversations and oversolutioning.
+**Appetite**: Include the appetite in the pitch to avoid unproductive conversations and oversolutioning.

-**Solution**

-- Presents the solution to the problem as constrained by the appetite.
-- Includes visualizations to help make it more concrete.
-- Includes appropriate level of detail, leaving space for teams to refine and implement.
+**Solution**: Presents the solution to the problem as constrained by the appetite.
+Includes visualizations to help make it more concrete.
+Includes appropriate level of detail, leaving space for teams to refine and implement.

-**Rabbit holes**

-- Explicitly callout potential considerations that are not central to the problem but need to be accounted for to deliver the project.
+**Rabbit holes**: Explicitly callout potential considerations that are not central to the problem but need to be accounted for to deliver the project.

-**No-gos**

-- Explicitly callout anything that is out of scope for the project.
+**No-gos**: Explicitly callout anything that is out of scope for the project.

 ## Betting